-If you do not look closely, you might think that the Ferrari Scuderia logo is completely taken from the parent company’s identity.
-But this is only partly true because, for this series of cars, the markings almost always differed from the emblem of the famous colleague.
-And even now, it is not identical because it contains a small mark at the bottom of the horse – elegant letters “S” and “F” that encrypt its full name.
+If you don’t look closely, you might think the Ferrari Scuderia logo is entirely borrowed from the parent company’s corporate style.
+But this is only partly true, since the markings on this series of cars have almost always differed from the emblem of the famous colleague.
+And now it is no longer identical, since it contains a small sign at the bottom of the horse, and elegant letters “S” and “F,” which together encrypt its full name.

 Meaning and History

-There is a beautiful legend about formation of the Ferrari logo, told by the team founder Enzo Ferrari.
-On the evening of June 17, 1923, the day of the first victory at Circuito di Savio, the emblem was presented to Count Enrico Baraka – the father of the famous ace of World War I, in whose squadron Dino served, the Enzo’s brother.
-After that, the racer became acquainted with Countess Paolina, the mother of the pilot, who proposed Enzo, “Ferrari, depict a reared up horse on your car, the same as the one on a board of my son’s plane.
-His emblem will bring you luck.
+There is a beautiful legend about the creation of the Ferrari logo, told by the team’s founder, Enzo Ferrari.
+On the evening of June 17, 1923, the day of his first victory at Circuito di Savio, the emblem was gifted to Count Enrico Baracca, the father of the famous ace of World War I, in whose squadron Enzo’s brother Dino served.
+After this, the racer met Countess Paolina, the pilot’s mother, who suggested to Enzo, “Ferrari, depict on your car a rearing horse, the same as on the side of my son’s plane.
+His emblem will bring you luck.”

-However, some people believe that a black horse is not a personal sign of Baraka.
-Actually, it is the sign of the whole squadron 912, and the pilot’s parents could not pass the mark to Ferrari.
-Others argue that the horse is the coat of arms of Stuttgart, which Baraka carved from the canvas that covered the fuselage of a German aircraft that had been shot down by him.
-He hung the souvenir on his ship, and this is was the special thing that the pilots of both warring parties usually got.
-Enzo did not use the emblem with the horse until 1932.
+However, some believe the black horse is not Baracca’s sign.
+It is the sign of the entire 912 squadron, and the pilot’s parents could not transfer the sign to Ferrari.
+Others claim that the horse is the coat of arms of Stuttgart, which Baracca cut out of the canvas covering the fuselage of a German plane he shot down.
+He hung the souvenir on his ship; it was a special item that pilots from both warring sides usually received.
+Enzo did not use the horse emblem until 1932.

-At the dawn of the birth of the race, the cars of each country were given their own color.
-Green is for the English, blue for the French, and red for the Italians.
-But later the red color was associated only with Ferrari.
+At the dawn of racing, the cars of each country were assigned their color: green for the English, blue for the French, and red for the Italians.
+But later, red became associated only with Ferrari.

-The term “Scuderia” dates back to the Middle Ages.
-In Italian, it was used to indicate the place of the racehorses, which now are replaced by race cars.
+The term “scuderia” dates back to the Middle Ages.
+In Italian, it denoted a place where racehorses, now replaced by racing cars, were kept.

-The image of the reared up horse on the yellow shield of the Ferrari logo for the first time was applied to the lateral planes of the car in 1952 by the sports manager of the Scuderia, Nello Ugolino.
-Until this year the Ferrari mark was placed only on the hood.
+The image of a rearing horse on the yellow shield of the Ferrari logo was first applied to the car’s side panels in 1952 by Nello Ugolini, Scuderia’s sports manager.
+Before that year, the Ferrari sign was only placed on the hood.

-The yellow color was chosen for the Ferrari logo background, because it’s the color of Modena, where Ferrari was born.
+The Ferrari logo’s background is yellow, the color of Modena, where Ferrari was born.

 What is Ferrari (Scuderia)?